 I also understand that the novel corona-virus, COVID-19, has been declared a worldwide pandemic by the World Health Organization.
 I further understand that COVID-19 is extremely contagious and is believed to spread by person-to-person contact; and, as a result, federal and state health agencies recommend social distancing.
 I recognize that all the staff at Olympus Health and Performance are closely monitoring this situation and have put in place reasonable preventative measures aimed to reduce the spread of COVID-19.
 However, given the nature of the virus, I understand there is an inherent risk of becoming infected with COVID-19 by virtue of requiring close contact to proceed with this elective procedure.
 I hereby acknowledge and assume the risk of becoming infected with COVID-19 through this elective procedure, and I give my express permission for Drs.
 Larson and Sawyer and all the staff at Olympus Health and Performance to proceed with the same.

-Specifically regarding COVID-19 PCR testing, the 2019 Novel Coronavirus (2019-nCoV) Real-Time RT-PCR Diagnostic Panel is a real-time PCR test intended for the qualitative detection of nucleic acid from the 2019-nCoV in upper and lower respiratory specimens (such as nasopharyngeal or oropharyngeal swabs) collected from individuals who meet 2019-nCoV clinical and/or epidemiological criteria (for example, clinical signs and symptoms associated with 2019-nCoV infection, contact with a probable or confirmed 2019-nCoV case, history of travel to geographic locations where 2019-nCoV cases were detected, or other epidemiologic links for which 2019-nCoV testing may be indicated as part of a public health investigation).
-COVID-19 PCR testing in the United States is limited to laboratories certified under the Clinical Laboratory Improvement Amendments of 1988 (CLIA) 42 U.S.C 263a, to perform high complexity tests.
+Specifically regarding COVID-19 PCR and Antigen testing, the 2019 Novel Coronavirus (2019-nCoV) Real-Time RT-PCR Diagnostic Panel is a real-time PCR test intended for the qualitative detection of nucleic acid from the 2019-nCoV, and the CareStart COVID-19 Antigen Test is intended for protein antigen detection from the 2019-nCoV.
+Both tests fare performed on upper and lower respiratory specimens (such as nasopharyngeal or oropharyngeal swabs) collected from individuals who meet 2019-nCoV clinical and/or epidemiological criteria (for example, clinical signs and symptoms associated with 2019-nCoV infection, contact with a probable or confirmed 2019-nCoV case, history of travel to geographic locations where 2019-nCoV cases were detected, or other epidemiologic links for which 2019-nCoV testing may be indicated as part of a public health investigation).
+COVID-19 PCR and Antigen testing in the United States are limited to laboratories certified under the Clinical Laboratory Improvement Amendments of 1988 (CLIA) 42 U.S.C 263a, to perform high complexity tests.

-Results are for the identification of 2019 n-CoV RNA.
-The 2019 nCoV RNA is generally detectable in upper and lower respiratory specimens during infection.
+Results are for the identification of 2019 n-CoV.
+The 2019 nCoV RNA and antigens are generally detectable in upper and lower respiratory specimens during infection.
 Positive results are indicative of active infection with 2019 nCoV but do not rule out bacterial infection or co-infection with other viruses.

 I understand that COVID-19 may cause additional risks, some or many of which may not currently be known at this time, in addition to the risks described herein, as well as those risks for the procedure.